Hassan-Ibrahim07/methodology/README.md

 While traditional search engines index web pages based on algorithms, AI tools synthesize immediate answers, and social media platforms offer highly visual, community-driven knowledge.
 This shifting dynamic raises significant questions regarding user satisfaction, perceived data security, trust, and information verification habits.
 Understanding these preferences sheds light on whether traditional search frameworks are being systematically outpaced or if they remain crucial backbones of information security.

 ## objectives
+ **this project was to made to analyze all the data using only python to make one practice and understand pyhton more in real life projects, and also to practice creating surveys and how to extract the data from them.**

 * **Analyze Volume & Demographics:** Measure how much individuals rely on AI tools and search engines in terms of daily search volumes across student demographics.
 * **Evaluate Operational Drivers:** Determine the fundamental factors—such as trust, speed, security, and information abundance—that dictate why users prioritize one research tool over another.